sidmulajkar/sidsblog/sidmulajkar/content/posts/setting-up-pihole-as-a-recursive-dns-server.md

 ```

 -------------------------------------------------------------------------------
 **And that’s it!
-New unblocked DNS requests will be made directly to the authoritative servers instead of routing through a third party like Quad9 or Google, etc.**
+New unblocked DNS requests will be made directly to the authoritative servers instead of routing through a third party dns services like Quad9 or Google, etc.**
 -------------------------------------------------------------------------------